Integrated Quantile RAnk Test (iQRAT) for gene-level associations: Methodology

+Figure \ref{fig:phi4} displays the four weight functions and their first derivatives, $\varphi_1(\tau)$ (Wilcoxon weighting), $\varphi_2(\tau)$ (Normal weighting), $\varphi_3(\tau)$ (Lehmann weighting) and $\varphi_4(\tau)$ (Inverse-Lehmann weighting).
+As shown, $\partial\varphi_2(\tau)/\partial \tau$ is symmetric around the median with heavier weights at the two tails.
+The resulting integrated rank score is asymptotically optimal for Gaussian error under the location shift model \citep{gutenbrunner1993tests}.
+On the other hand, the first derivatives of Lehmann and Inverse Lehmann weight functions are asymmetric.
+The Lehmann weights $\partial\varphi_3(\tau)/\partial \tau$ assign increasingly higher weights at the upper tail.
+As a result, it is optimal to detect distributional differences at upper tails.
+In contrast, the Inverse Lehmann weight function focuses on the differences at the lower tails.

-\item[Step 3: Construct iQRAT statistics.]
-The proposed iQRAT tests are based on the following key statistics:
+\item[Step 3: Construct iQRAT test statistics for each $\varphi$.]
+For each weighting function $\varphi$, we construct the following test statistics:

 where $\X^*_i$ is the genotype vector after being orthogonalized against the covariate matrix.
-Let $\C_n$ be the $n\times m$ design matrix associated with the covariates, and $P_C = \C_n(\C_n^\top \C_n)^{-1}\C_n^\top$ is the projection matrix onto the linear space of $\C_n$. $\X^*_i$ is the $i^{th}$ row of the matrix $\X^{*} =(I - P_C )\X_n $, where $\X_n$ is the the $n\times p$ design matrix associated with genotypes.
+Let $\C_n$ be the $n\times q$ design matrix associated with the covariates, and $\mathbf{P}_{\C} = \C_n(\C_n^\top \C_n)^{-1}\C_n^\top$ is the projection matrix onto the linear space of $\C_n$. $\X^*_i$ is the $i^{th}$ row of the matrix $\X^{*} =(I - P_C )\X_n $, where $\X_n$ is the $n\times p$ design matrix associated with the genotypes.
 The orthogonalization ensures the asymptotic independence between the genetic association and covariates.
 The test statistic $\mathbf{S^\varphi}$ is in the category of rank-based statistics \citep{sidak1999theory,gutenbrunner1993tests}.
 We propose two integrated quantile rank test (iQRAT) statistics that generalize the SKAT and Burden tests in the following forms:

 where $W = {\rm diag}(w_1,...,w_p)$ is the diagonal weight matrix for $p$ individual genetic variants.
-Same as in the SKAT and Burden tests, $w_j$'s are pre-determined, and measures the likelihoods of the $j$th genetic variant to be functional.
-Throughout the paper, we define $p_j$ as the sample MAF of the $j$th variant, and adopt a widely used weighting scheme in sequence-based association tests \citep{wu2011rare, ionita2013sequence,madsen2009groupwise}.
-We chose $w_j = \mbox{Beta}(\hat{p}_j, 1, 25)$ for rare variants, and $w_j = \mbox{Beta}(\hat{p}_j, 0.5, 0.5)$ for common variants, where $\mbox{Beta}$ stands for the density function of a Beta-distribution.
-The test statistics $Q_S^{\varphi}$ and $Q_B^\varphi$ are in the category of rank-score test, but are distinct from the existing rank score tests in quantile regression \citep{koenker2010rank}.
-Due to the existence of rare variance, the co-variance matrix of $S$ is nearly singular.
-Hence the classical rank-score test in \citep{koenker2010rank, gutenbrunner1993tests} and its multivariate version in \cite{song2017qrank} cannot be applied directly.
-In section \ref{sec:asymptotics}, we establish the asymptotic distributions of $Q_S^{\varphi}$ and $Q_B^\varphi$ under the null and alternative hypothesis.
+The weights $w_j$'s are pre-determined, and measure the relative likelihood of the $j$th genetic variant to be functional.
+We discuss the details of the choice of $W$ in the subsequent section \ref{sec:combine}.
+In section \ref{sec:asymptotics}, we establish the asymptotic distributions of $Q_S^{\varphi}$ and $Q_B^\varphi$ under both the null and alternative hypotheses.